DrLex0/quake-frogbots/waypoint/README.md

 In **lava pits** shallow enough to allow jumping, you may add rocket-jump paths to give the bot a better chance of escaping.
 If the pit is too deep for jumping, making outgoing paths is generally useless and could interfere with the bot's emergency escape mechanism, which will attempt to rocket-jump towards a nearby safe marker.
 You can add one-way paths as hints for the best spot to aim for, but such paths should not have any special mode assigned to them.

 There is also an **untouchable** marker type.
 When set, the marker will never produce a touch event.
 As mentioned above, it is recommended to set this on intermediate `trigger_push` markers.
 It can also be used on markers that overlap with other markers and are redundant.
 For instance if an `info_player_deathmatch` is on top of an item marker, it makes sense to just disable touch on the spawn marker and only use the item for paths.
+In general it is also recommended to make `trigger_multiple` markers untouchable, to ensure they do not interfere with paths.
+Usually these triggers will be activated anyway at the right moment when the bot follows a trajectory that goes through them, and making them an explicit part of the path offers no benefits.
+Only if a `trigger_multiple` is an essential part of a path, like acting as a lift button, must it be touchable.

 _Be careful:_ an untouchable marker must never have incoming paths, or the bot may orbit around it waiting for a touch that never comes.
 (It makes no sense either to give it outgoing paths, but that is merely pointless instead of dangerous).
 Errors will be printed in the `MarkerInfo` section of the waypoint dump when paths towards untouchable markers are detected.
 The waypoint tool will also ignore untouchable markers unless closest-marker-mode (`F`) is active.
 This helps to connect paths to the other overlapping marker (and makes it more obvious when a marker is untouchable).